Golf Getaway in Southwest Louisiana

 There is also plenty for the kids.
 The folks over at Visit Lake Charles have a list of the Top 10 Things To Do For Kids.

-And, if you are planning a buddy trip for the weekend—whether those buddies are guys or gals—make those tee times early in the day because there are plenty of sights to see in the afternoon and nightlife to enjoy.
+And, if you are planning a buddy trip for the weekend, make those tee times early in the day, because there are plenty of sights to see in the afternoon and nightlife to enjoy.
 Take a stroll through the several Cultural Districts such as the Cottage Shops in mid-town Lake Charles, the Charlestown District (comprised of the Charpentier Historic District and the Downtown Development District) and the Nellie Lutcher Memorial Cultural District.

 And when the sun gets lower in the sky, head out for a bite to eat and enjoy the Lake Charles new craft brewery scene.
 Lake Charles is home to Crying Eagle Brewing Co. and Rikenjaks Brewing Company.
-Need more information on the craft brewery scene in Lake Charles?
-Check out this blog.
+Find more information on the craft brewery scene in Lake Charles.